The Bazaar Voice

 This by no means every review is going to be positive of course.
 Neither should that be expected.
 Product sampling isn’t “we’ll send you a product sample in return for a positive review.”
 By contrast, reviews should be honest regardless of the sentiment.
 And even negative reviews provide added authenticity for your brand.

-But one of the reasons sampling does yield such positive results is because the right provider (like Bazaarvoice 👀) can create campaigns for a hyper-targeted audience, right down to age, gender, or even skin tone.
+But one of the reasons sampling does yield such positive results is because the right provider (like Bazaarvoice 👀) can create campaigns for a hyper-targeted audience across demographics, behaviors, preferences, and more.
 When the recipient is the exact target audience the product is for, the review is much more likely to be positive.
 Just make sure your sampling provider can accommodate this.

 “Product sampling allows us to get our audience involved in the creation of our content, which gives them a sense of ownership over what we’re sharing,” says Stewart.

-Most Bazaarvoice Sampling customers are e-commerce managers who use sampling to create and feature content on social media.
+Most Bazaarvoice Sampling customers are brand managers who use sampling to generate and feature content on social media.

-“Linking sampling to social is a core tenant of any e-commerce plan,” says Kerry Bridge, Global Director of Advocacy and Content Marketing at Bazaarvoice.
+“Linking sampling to social is a core tenant of any e-commerce plan,” says Kerry Bridge, Global Director of Advocacy at Bazaarvoice.
 “You need to be able to collect that great content from social in order to populate your product pages.
 Plus build your community.”

-We’ve pinpointed four different reasons why social content and sampling go hand-in-hand:
+We’ve pinpointed a few different reasons why social content and sampling go hand-in-hand:

-1. New product launches benefit greatly from large amounts of recent UGC.
+- New product launches benefit greatly from large amounts of recent UGC.
 89% of shoppers check reviews before making a purchase, and 60% of shoppers feel more comfortable making a purchase if they can see product images or videos first.
-A great way to collect this valuable UGC is to employ product sampling.
+A great way to collect this valuable UGC is to employ sampling

-4. Entering new markets helps you expand your reach.
+- Entering new markets helps you expand your reach.
 Each demographic is different, and over 70% of shoppers are looking for perspectives that reflect their own.
-Product sampling can help you get your foot in the door and provide UGC that speaks to these new markets in a relatable way.
+Product sampling can help you get your foot in the door and provide UGC that speaks to these new markets in a relatable way

 Product sampling strategies